 In 1966, the Canadian National Railway tracks were relocated out of the downtown.
 The former railroad right-of-way south of the river became the Idylwyld Freeway.
 East of Prairieland Park, it becomes Circle Drive and connects to Highway 16 east and Highway 11 south.

 The former railway bridge was demolished and replaced by a traffic bridge; originally known as the Idylwyld Bridge and renamed in 2001 to the Senator Sid Buckwold Bridge.
 The freeway crosses the river, at the bridge, and connects, at 20th Street, to Avenue A, renamed Idylwyld Drive.

 (Lynn Adamson and Communication Committee research – Sources Revolvy and Idylwyld-Drive)

 The Log Cabin (Search this page only: “Log Cabin”) is a small log building located in the Exhibition Grounds.
 Constructed in 1937, the cabin remains a unique remnant of Saskatoon’s past.

 (Communication Committee research)

 His “high watermark,” a massive mural, is on display at the Sacred Heart Chaldean Catholic Church in Queen Elizabeth neighbourhood.

 He saw a cheesy artisanal void in Saskatoon and decided to fill it.

-… and don’t forget the Western Development Museum!
+… and don’t forget the largest human history museum in Saskatchewan; the Western Development Museum!